Skip to content

 Stipends:

-Stipends are available to students who could not otherwise afford to live or work in Massachusetts.
+Stipends are available on a limited basis to students from Massachusetts who could not otherwise afford to live or work in Washington DC.
 Interns will receive a stipend at the pre-tax rate of $17 an hour.

 Statement of Equal Employment Policy: The Office of Senator Edward J. Markey is an equal employment opportunity employer in accordance with the requirements of Senate Rules and Regulations and applicable federal laws.